VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 # Contextual Bandits and Vowpal Wabbit

 This tutorial includes an overview of contextual bandits (CB) and describes how to approach a contextual bandit problem using Vowpal Wabbit (VW).
 No prior knowledge of CB is required.
-You will learn how to use VW in a CB setting with the Python tutorial—including when and how to work with with different CB approaches, how to format test data, and understand the results.
+You will learn how to use VW in a CB setting with the Python tutorial—including when and how to work with with different CB approaches, how to format data, and understand the results.

 ## Getting started with Vowpal Wabbit